YoussefKamal098/alx-interview/0x08-making_change/README.md

 # Making Change Problem

+Here's an updated README for the **Making Change Problem** reflecting the changes that the greedy approach does not always work and that the dynamic programming (DP) approach should be used instead.
+The new solution includes both the iterative and recursive DP approaches.

 ---

-# **0. Change Comes From Within**
+# **Change Comes From Within**

 ## **Project Overview**
-In this project, you will solve the classic **Coin Change Problem**, a problem from dynamic programming and greedy algorithms.
+In this project, you will solve the classic **Coin Change Problem**, a problem from dynamic programming.
 The goal is to find the **fewest number of coins** required to make up a given total amount using an infinite supply of coins from a set of given denominations.

-The project challenges you to apply your understanding of algorithms to devise an efficient solution, keeping in mind the limitations of greedy algorithms and when to use dynamic programming.
+This project challenges you to apply your understanding of dynamic programming and greedy algorithms, highlighting the limitations of the greedy approach and how dynamic programming provides a more reliable solution.

 ## **Project Requirements**
 1. **Allowed Editors**: vi, vim, emacs